khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers/README.md

    comparison.
 SBERT does this by processing one sentence at a time and the apply mean pooling (BERT outputs token embeddings consisting of 512 768- dimensional vectors.
 The mean pooling function compresses that data into a single 768-dimensional vector) on the final output layer to produce a sentence embedding.
-   Moreover, SBERT is fine-tuned on sentence pairs dataset/s using siamese architecture which can be thought of as running two identical BERTs in parallel that share the exact same network weights or tied weights.
+   Moreover, SBERT is fine-tuned on sentence pairs dataset/s using siamese architecture which can be thought of as running two identical BERTs(one for each sentence) in parallel that share the exact same network weights or tied weights.

 #### SBERT maintains the accuracy of BERT while being significantly faster (65 hours vs 5 seconds).
 Thus we'll be using SBERT for semantically comparing two documents of varying length.